dogweather/forkful/content/en/swift/data-formats-and-serialization/working-with-xml.md

 weight: 40
 ---

-## What & Why?
-Working with XML means parsing and generating XML data in Swift.
-Programmers do this for data interchange, especially when integrating with systems where XML is the standard format.

 ## How to:
 Swift provides `XMLParser` and `XMLDocument` for parsing XML data.
 Here's a snippet to parse a simple XML string: